adknowledgeportal/data-models/README.md

 #### Adding a new column to a manifest template:
 1. If you wanted to add the column "furColor" to the "model-ad_individual_animal_metadata" template, first decide which module the new column should belong to.
 In this case, "MODEL-AD" makes the most sense.
 2. W/in the `MODEL-AD` subfolder, create a new csv called `furColor.csv` with the required schematic column headers.
-Describe the attribute "furColor" as necessary and make sure `Parent` = `DataProperty`.
+Describe the attribute "furColor" as necessary and make sure `Parent` = `ManifestColumn`.
 Add any valid values for "furColor" as new rows to this csv as described in the previous scenario.
 3. Find the manifest template attributes in `modules/template/templates.csv`.
 In the "model-ad_individual_animal_metadata" row, add your new column "furColor" to the comma-separated list of attributes in the `DependsOn` column.
 4. Save your changes and write an informative commit.